Robust Implicit Adaptive Low Rank Time-Stepping Methods for Matrix Differential Equations: Numerical results

 and $\mu = 10^{-3}$.
 We start from the rank-1 initial data

 and evolve the solution until time $t = \pi$ using a timestep $\Delta t = \pi / n_T$, with $40, 80, 160, 320$.
 We carry out the computation on three different grids with $m_1=m_2 = 99, 199, 799$.

-In Figure \ref{fig:ani_rot_contour} we display 10 equidistant contours between 0.1 and 0.9 of the solution.
-Results using the Merge method (left), the classic implicit Euler (middle) and the BUG method (right) are presented.
-The solutions are displayed at time $0.5\pi$ when they have rotated from being horizontal to vertical.
-The BUG method does not see the rotation (it is outside the tangent space) and remains stationary.
-The solution computed using the Merge method rotates as expected and is almost identical to the classical implicit Euler solution.

 In Table \ref{tab:ani_rot_errors} we display the errors and rates of convergence for the Merge, Merge-adapt and the implicit Euler method.
 All three methods behave almost identically (the errors and rates of convergence only differ in the third or fourth digit).
 However, the time it takes to compute the solution is quite different.
-In Table \ref{tab:ani_rot_CPUTIME} we display the CPU times for the different methods.
-The computations were performed in Matlab on a MacBook Pro with an M2 chip and 16GB RAM.
-Reasonable effort went into optimizing the codes but the timings should be seen as indicative rather than decisive.
-As can be seen the growth in CPU time as a function of number of degrees of freedom is very mild for the Merge and Merge-adapt methods in comparison to the classic implicit Euler method.
-We further note that the Merge-adapt method has comparable cost with the Merge method in this example because the equation involves relatively complex dynamics, which means the explicit prediction is quite costly because of the large number $s.$

 We also track the rank of the solution as a function of time.
 In Figure \ref{fig:ani_rot_rank} we display the rank for the different methods as a function of time.
 Once the solution becomes more diagonal at time $\pi/4$ the rank is decreased and then increased again as the rotation continues.
 For the Merge and Merge-adapt method we use the truncation tolerance $\epsilon_2 = \Delta t^2$ and in order to compare with the classic implicit Euler we compute the SVD and count the rank of that solution using the same threshold.
 We observe the ranks from the low rank methods are slightly smaller than the implicit Euler method.